What is the cheapest fixed-price energy tariff? – Best deals compared

 Cheapest fixed-price energy deals compared

 There are currently very few fixed-price energy tariffs on the market that can beat the rate that is capped by the energy price cap.
-We expect there to be more competition in the energy market in the coming weeks and we will continue to update this article as and when new deals are released.
+We expect there to be further competition in the energy market in the coming weeks and we will continue to update this article as and when new deals are released.
 Any deals listed below were correct at the time of writing and are subject to change at any time.
 Remember, if you decide to fix your energy tariff then you are committed to that rate for the duration of the fixed period and you are unlikely to be able to switch to a better deal without paying an exit penalty.

-Who can get it New and existing customers New and existing customers New and existing customers New and existing customers New and existing customers
+Who can get it New and existing customers New and existing customers New and existing customers New and existing customers New and existing customers New and existing customers

 Customers can switch to another British Gas tariff for FREE if a cheaper one becomes available (as part of the 'price promise')

-No exit fees £50 dual-fuel
+£50 dual-fuel

 This is a variable tariff that offers a fixed discount of 3% less than the energy price cap for 12 months.